johnnyip/Cloud-Project/README.md

 # Project of CSIT6000O - Advanced Cloud Computing, 2023 Spring

-This project is to reimplement the AWS data streaming serverless application architecture, with some open-source alternatives, including Apache Kafka, OpenFaaS and MongoDB.
+This project is to reimplement the AWS data streaming serverless application architecture ([Here](https://github.com/aws-samples/lambda-refarch-streamprocessing)), with some open-source alternatives, including Apache Kafka, OpenFaaS and MongoDB.

 Original architecture on AWS platform
 ![AWS](image/streamprocessing-diagram.png)